RIKEN-RCCS/lens3/v2/doc/design.md

   have a race.
 Or, a crash at creation/deletion of a pool may leave an orphaned directory.

-* Make starting a MinIO instance through the frontend proxy.
-  Currently, an arbitrary Mux is chosen.
-The proxy can balance the loads.
+* Make starting a backend through the frontend proxy.
+Currently, arbitrary Multiplexer is chosen.
+The proxy could balance the loads.

 * Add a control on the pool status "online".
 It is always online, currently.